Science in Skin Care: Taking your skin to the next level

 Category 7: Skin antioxidants – How able is your skin of producing antioxidants that fight free radical damage?
 Much of this ability is in your genes.
 The plumpy, fresh, youthful appearance is highly dependent on the antioxidants in your body as these help fight the highly reactive free radicals which circulate in your body ready to attack any other molecule they find.

 Sample collection for your skin DNA test is straightforward and simple.
 EasyDNA sends out a kit following confirmation of your order.
 The kit is sent to the address you specify at the time of order.
-In 3 easy steps you can collect your DNA sample and send this back for analysis in our laboratory.
+In 3 easy steps you can collect your DNA sample and send this back for analysis.

 - Rub the oral swabs under your tongue and against your inner cheek